Concordium/concordium.github.io/source/shared/smart-contracts/references/host-fns.rst

     the tree that has the given prefix**.
 Locking means that no deletions or insertions of entries may occur in that subtree.

-    :param i32 key_start: Pointer to a prefix, represented as a bytearray in the Wasm memory.
+    :param i32 key_start: Pointer to a prefix, represented as a byte array in the Wasm memory.
     :param i32 key_length: The length of the prefix.
     :return: Returns all 1 bits if too many iterators already exist with this key.